JesmaiasDavid/Inventory-API/README.md

 ####     **Controller** - where the routes can be found

 #### 4. Inside the Controller we have annotations that describe the endpoint and the http method (example: **@PostMapping(value = "/invoices",consumes = "application/json")**)

+#### 5. When you use "POST" and "PUT" the fields createdDateTime and lastModifiedDateTime are automatically generated and updated

+#### 6. Get and Delete Methods require an Identfier to be retrieve and delete.

+#### 7. POST for RoleUser and RolePermission send an empty Payload.